Aliases for PTGIR Gene

 GeneCards Summary for PTGIR Gene

-PTGIR (Prostaglandin I2 (Prostacyclin) Receptor (IP)) is a Protein Coding gene.
-Diseases associated with PTGIR include acute erythroid leukemia and chemical colitis.
-Among its related pathways are Response to elevated platelet cytosolic Ca2+ and Peptide ligand-binding receptors and Platelet activation.
-GO annotations related to this gene include G-protein coupled receptor activity and guanyl-nucleotide exchange factor activity.
-An important paralog of this gene is TBXA2R.
+PTGIR (Prostaglandin I2 Receptor) is a Protein Coding gene.
+Diseases associated with PTGIR include Acute Erythroid Leukemia and Kidney Papillary Necrosis.
+Among its related pathways are Response to elevated platelet cytosolic Ca2+ and Peptide ligand-binding receptors.
+Gene Ontology (GO) annotations related to this gene include G-protein coupled receptor activity and guanyl-nucleotide exchange factor activity.
+An important paralog of this gene is PTGER2.

 UniProtKB/Swiss-Prot for PTGIR Gene